ress059/ecu/doc/timer_h/index.rst

     ecu_tlist_service(&tlist, ECU_TICK_MAX); /* ecu_tlist::current = ECU_TICK_MAX.
 About to wraparound. */
     ecu_tlist_service(&tlist, 1); /* ecu_tlist::current = 0.
 Wraparound! */

-This edge case is handled by a :ecudoxygen:`wraparounds linked list (ecu_tlist.wraparounds) <ecu_tlist.wraparounds>`.
+This edge case is handled by a :ecudoxygen:`wraparounds linked list (ecu_tlist::wraparounds) <ecu_tlist::wraparounds>`.
-Timers that are running but expire after an :ecudoxygen:`ecu_tlist.current` overflow are stored in this list.
-Otherwise :ecudoxygen:`ecu_tlist.wraparounds` acts the exact same as :ecudoxygen:`ecu_tlist.timers`.
+Timers that are running but expire after an :ecudoxygen:`ecu_tlist::current` overflow are stored in this list.
+Otherwise :ecudoxygen:`ecu_tlist::wraparounds` acts the exact same as :ecudoxygen:`ecu_tlist::timers`.
 The following example shows how overflow is handled.
 For simplicity, the counter overflows once it exceeds 255.
 I.e. 255 + 1 = 0.